Yusef Abad

 The area is home to some of the first and prominent residential skyscrapers in Tehran, the A.S.P.
 Towers.
 The towers are located on the corner of Kordestan and Hakim Highways.
 These well-built constructions were completed in 1976, and have been landmarks ever since.

-Tehran International Tower (Persian: برج بین المللی تهران) is also situated just behind the A.S.P.
+Tehran International Tower is also situated just behind the A.S.P.
 Towers.
-This skyscraper has title of the tallest residential tower in Iran.
+The skyscraper has the title of the tallest residential tower in Iran.